thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Build firmware binaries
 =======================

-After the SOF environment is set up, we can clone the *sof* repos.
+After the SOF environment is set up, we can clone the *sof* repo.

 .. code-block:: bash